sofiamip/sofiamip.github.io/index.md

 - [SOFIA data access](./data-access.html)
 - [Participating models](./participating-models.html)
 - [SOFIA scientific contributions](./contributions.html)
-- [SOFIA github](https://github.com/sofiamip) (For access to private repos, login and request access to the project or email us)
+- [SOFIA github](https://github.com/sofiamip) (Some repos are public, others with possibly sensitive info are private.
+For access to private repos, login and request access to the project or email us)